Designing Decision Support Systems Using Counterfactual Prediction Sets: Introduction

 Finally, we conduct a large-scale user study with \nparticipants~human subjects who make \npredictions~predictions over $19{,}200$ different pairs of natural images and prediction sets.
 In our study, we experiment both with a \emph{strict} and a \emph{lenient} implementation of our decision support systems.
 Under the strict implementation, experts can only predict a label value from the prediction set whereas, under the lenient implementation, experts are encouraged to predict a label value from the prediction set but have the possibility to predict other label values.
-Perhaps surprisingly, our results demonstrate that, under the strict implementation of our system, experts achieve higher accuracy.
-This suggests that decision support systems that adaptively limit experts'{} level of agency may offer greater performance than those allowing experts to always exercise their own agency.
-Further, our results also demonstrate that, for the strict implementation of our system, the experts'{} predictions seem to satisfy the counterfactual monotonicity assumption and, as a consequence, the conformal predictor found by our counterfactual successive elimination algorithm offers greater performance than that found by the algorithm introduced by Straitouri et al.~\cite{straitouri23improving}.
+Perhaps surprisingly, our results demonstrate that, under the strict implementation, experts achieve higher accuracy.
+This suggests that, for decision support systems based on prediction sets, limiting experts'{} level of agency leads to greater performance than allowing experts to always exercise their own agency.
+Further, our results also demonstrate that, for the strict implementation, the conformal predictor found by our counterfactual successive elimination algorithm offers greater performance than that found by the algorithm by~\citet{straitouri23improving}.

+An open-source implementation of both the strict and the lenient implementation of our system as well as all the data gathered in our human subject study, which we refer to as ImageNet16H-PS, are available at \url{https://github.com/Networks-Learning/counterfactual-prediction-sets}.